richfrick/news-app/README.md

 4. Start in dev mode

-    this launches using nodemon so will hot reload when you sve changes
+    this launches using nodemon so will hot reload when you save changes

     > docker-compose -f compose.dev.yaml up --build -d